Zennoon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-findthatword: The script uses grep to find the root pattern in the file

 15-countthatword: The script uses grep to display the lines containing the bin pattern, then it uses wc with the -l option to count the number of lines

+15-whatsnext: The script uses grep to find the lines containing the root pattern, the -A 3 option makes it display 3 lines found after each match